API Documentation

 - Click Add record

-- Copy Name and Target from DevSMTP
+- Copy Name and Content from DevSMTP

 GoDaddy